ROSHAN-KHANDAGALE/Programs-Java/README.md

 5. **Smallest Element in Array**: Find the smallest element in an array.
 6. **Search Element in Array**: Search for a specific element in an array and print its index if found.
 7. **Reverse Array**: Reverse the elements of an array.
+8. **Duplicate Elements in Array**: Print the Duplicate elements of an array.
+9. **Sort Duplicate Elements**: Remove Duplicate Element in an array.
+10. **Sorting in Ascending Order**: Sort the elements of an array in Ascending order.
+11. **Sorting in Descending Order**: Sort the elements of an array in Descending order.
+12. **Total Elements in Array**: Print the number of elements present in an array.
+13. **Odd Even Elements**: Print Odd and Even Numbers from an array.